Prince Harry and Prince William Hint at End to Rumored Royal Rift

 Chris Jackson/Getty Images

-However, multiple outlets reported Harry and Meghan may not spend Christmas with the royal family in Sandringham this year.
+However, Harry and Meghan are not spending Christmas with the royal family in Sandringham this year.
 Although, William and Kate will reportedly attend the traditional gathering.

 "Things between them are still not great," a source told Vanity Fair.
 "The feeling is that Harry and Meghan have rather alienated themselves from the rest of the family.
 If they do come for Christmas it might be a particularly frosty one."